scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Appending Entries to a PCB {#pcb-appending}

-Every propagation interval (as configured by the AS), the Control Service:
+Every propagation interval (as configured by the AS operator), the Control Service:

 - selects the best combinations of PCBs and interfaces connecting to a neighboring AS (i.e. a child AS or a core AS).
 This is described in [](#selection).
 - propagates each selected PCB to the selected egress interface(s) associated with it.
 This is described in [](#path-segment-prop).

-For every selected PCB and egress interface combination, the AS appends an *AS entry* to the selected PCB.
+For every selected PCB and egress interface combination, the AS Control Service appends an *AS entry* to the selected PCB.
 This includes a Hop Field that specifies the ingress and egress interface for the packet forwarding through this AS, in the beaconing direction.
 The AS entry can also contain peer entries.

 ### PCB Propagation - Illustrated Examples